Excision of Pterygium

 Pterygium surgery is usually performed under a local anaesthetic, together with a mild sedative, and the patient able to go home shortly after surgery.
 Following surgery, the surface of the eye will be very sensitive, so it is imperative that the patient rests and uses anti-inflammatory eye drops for a period of eight weeks.

-The Ophthalmologists at Sunshine Eye Clinic are highly experienced in pterygium surgery, using the latest surgical techniques.
+The Ophthalmologist Dr Daniel Black is highly experienced in pterygium surgery, using the latest surgical techniques.
 With these techniques, the chances of a recurrence of pterygia are less than five per cent.